KQM-git/TCL/characters/electro/fischl.md

 | 5-Hit | 104.5% | 131 | 185.6%/s |
 | With Recovery | 405.26% | 182 | 133.6%/s |

-* Fischl's max damage ceiling is 245.81% MV/s for a 2N LMB combo but reaching this level is not realistic.
+* Fischl's max damage ceiling is 245.81% MV/s for a N2-LMB combo, but reaching this level is not realistic for humans.

 **Aimed Shot**
 Fischl performs a precise Aimed Shot.
 When fully charged, the Aimed Shot will deal Electro DMG.